Syrians vote for new parliament amid measures against virus

-DAMASCUS, Syria (AP) — Syrians headed to polling stations in government-held parts of the war-torn country on Sunday to elect a new parliament amid strict health measures to prevent the spread of coronavirus amid an increase of cases in recent days.
+DAMASCUS, Syria (AP) — Syrians headed to polling stations in government-held parts of the war-torn country on Sunday to elect a new parliament amid strict health measures to prevent the spread of the coronavirus.

 The vote is the third to take place in Syria since the conflict began in March 2011.
-It has killed more than 400,000, displaced half the country’s population and sent more than five million as refugees mostly into neighboring countries.
+It has killed more than 400,000, displaced half the country’s population and displaced more than five million as refugees, mostly into neighboring countries.

-The vote this year comes amid a new wave of U.S. sanctions that came into effect last month and a campaign to fight corruption that saw a wealthy cousin of President Bashar Assad come under pressure to pay back tens of millions of dollars to the state.
+This year’s vote follows a new wave of U.S. sanctions that came into effect last month and a campaign to fight corruption that saw a wealthy cousin of President Bashar Assad come under pressure to pay back tens of millions of dollars to the state.

+The elections also coincide with Syria’s worst economic crisis and a currency crash, which has dragged more of the county’s population into poverty

+No vote was being held in the northwestern province of Idlib, the last rebel stronghold in Syria, or in the country’s northeast, which is controlled by U.S.-backed Kurdish-led fighters.

-As in previous votes in Syria, the vote will produce a rubber-stamp body loyal to the president.
+As in previous elections in Syria, the vote will produce a rubber-stamp body loyal to the president.

-Inside polling stations, all workers were wearing masks and gloves and voters had to use their own pens in the sanitized booths.
-Once they cast the ballots they have to leave immediately as no gatherings were allowed inside.
-People also have to keep a safe distance while waiting for their turn.
+Inside polling stations, all workers were wearing masks and gloves, and voters had to use their own pens in the sanitized booths.
+Once their ballots were cast, they had to leave immediately, as no gatherings were allowed inside.
+People also had to keep a safe distance while waiting for their turn.

+Assad and his wife Asma, both wearing masks, voted Sunday morning in Damascus at the Ministry of Presidential Affairs.

+Information Minister Imad Sarah said the vote “emphasizes the cohesion of the Syrian homeland, that after nine years of war, Syria will not kneel,” speaking to reporters after casting his ballot.

 Assad has twice postponed the country’s parliamentary elections this year in light of restrictions in place to combat the spread of the coronavirus.
 Assad himself is not standing for election.

-Syria, that had a pre-war population of 22 million, has reported 496 cases of infections and 25 deaths because of COVID-19, the disease caused by the virus.
-However, the actual numbers are likely far higher.
+Syria, which had a prewar population of 22 million, has reported 496 coronavirus cases and 25 deaths.
+However, the actual numbers are likely far higher and increases have been reported in recent days.

 The head of the Higher Judicial Committee for the Elections, Judge Samer Zumriq, confirmed on Saturday in a statement to state news agency SANA that more than 7,400 polling stations have been set up in 15 voting districts.
 They include 1,400 stations where troops and members of the country’s security services will vote.

-No vote was being held in the northwestern province of Idlib, the last rebel stronghold in Syria or in the country’s northeast, which is controlled by U.S.-backed Kurdish-led fighters.

 Polling centers opened at 7 a.m.
-(0400 GMT) and are scheduled to close 12 hours later.
-Results are expected to be announced the following day.
+(0400 GMT) and were scheduled to close 12 hours later.
+It was extended by four hours until 10 p.m.
+(1900 GMT) because of high turnout.

 Some 167 seats are allocated for Assad’s ruling Arab Socialist Baath Party — guaranteeing it a solid majority — while the rest are allocated for independents, including merchants, businessmen and industrialists.